masondaniels/Pacman/README.md

 ![Visual](https://i.imgur.com/ixuEIO8.gif)

 This is a build of the pacman remake.
 ###### Visual Debug

 ![Visual Debug](https://i.imgur.com/Ymq2psv.gif)

 The lines point to ghost's goals & rectangles are bounds of tiles.
 When bounds change colors this represents bounds checked by collision detection.

+## Notes

+All code is mine except for [this eight-lined piece of code](https://github.com/masondaniels/Pacman/blob/master/src/com/github/masondaniels/pacman/ui/BufferedImageUtil.java) that resizes an image.